Rajatsaxenabhu/The_stylist_ecommerce/README.md

 #Important Note: To become an admin in the Stylish eCommerce app, create an email with Outlook.com.

-Welcome to **The Stylist**, a cutting-edge eCommerce platform built with HWT (Hypertext Web Technology).
+Welcome to **The Stylist**, a cutting-edge eCommerce platform built with JWT (Json Web Token).
 This project harnesses the power of Redis for caching to provide a seamless shopping experience.
 Ready to get started?
 Just fork the repository and use the provided Docker Compose file!

 ## 🚀 Prerequisites